 There are differences such as education and upbringing that shaped these men.
 Dr. King benefited from a university education while Malcolm X had had a high school education.
 The similarities and differences between them go far beyond their individual actions.

 One major difference between the two leaders is the religious background.
-Dr. King had a Christian background while Malcolm was a Muslim.
+Dr. King had a Christian background and had a role as a minister while Malcolm was a part of the Nation of Islam – a black nationalist movement founded in Detroit.
 While both were committed to the principles of equality and justice, the religious differences between them prevented them from working together.
 But their visions for black people and the future of the United States were similar, and they both gained massive support locally and internationally.
 Their level of support threatened the government of the day.

 Being born into an impoverished working class family, Malcolm was influenced by Marcus Garvey’s theories and joined the Nation of Islam.
 He later became a minister under Elijah Muhammad, a NOI leader.
 He later abandoned his “slave name” and became a prominent leader.
 During the 1950s, Malcolm became a spokesman for the organization.